.onion

 The "onion" name refers to onion routing, the technique used by Tor to achieve a degree of anonymity.

 The purpose of using such a system is to make both the information provider and the person accessing the information more difficult to trace, whether by one another, by an intermediate network host, or by an outsider.
-Sites that offer dedicated .onion addresses may provide an additional layer of identity assurance via EV HTTPS Certificates.
+Sites that offer dedicated .onion addresses may provide an additional layer of identity assurance via EV HTTPS Certificates or Domain-validated HTTPS certificates.
 Provision of an onion site also helps mitigate SSL stripping attacks by malicious exit nodes on the Tor network upon users who would otherwise access traditional HTTPS clearnet sites over Tor.
+Because connections to onion services do not use exit relays, they are not subject to exit node tampering.

 Format

 Addresses in the onion TLD are generally opaque, non-mnemonic, alpha-numerical strings which are automatically generated based on a public key when an onion service is configured.
-Formerly 16 characters long prior to V2 onion services being made obsolete by V3 services, which are 56 characters long.
 These strings can be made up of any letter of the alphabet, and decimal digits from 2 to 7, representing in base32 either an 80-bit hash ("version 2", or 16-character) or a 256-bit ed25519 public key along with a version number and a checksum of the key and version number ("version 3", "next gen", or 56-character).
 As a result, in the past all combinations of sixteen base32 characters could potentially be valid version 2 addresses (though as the output of a cryptographic hash, a randomly selected string of this form having a corresponding onion service should be extremely unlikely), while in the current version 3 only combinations of 56 base32 characters that correctly encoded an ed25519 public key, a checksum, and a version number (i.e., 3) are valid addresses.

 It is possible to set up a partially human-readable .onion URL (e.g. starting with an organization name) by generating massive numbers of key pairs (a computational process that can be parallelized) until a sufficiently desirable URL is found.

 Beginning in October 2021, stable releases of Tor software no longer support V2 (16 character) addresses.